Gekås: Facilities belonging to Gekås

-Beside the continuously expanded main building Gekås operates Sweden's largest all-year-round campground is located behind the main building.
+Beyond the continuously expanded shopping center, Gekås operates Sweden's largest all-year-round campground.
 A lake for swimming with fountain is located in short walking distance from the campground and the huge parking lot.

-The check-in was moved from the campground entry to south side of Ullared.
-A new street now runs directly to the campground to avoid huge traffic of campers through the village.

-The parking lot is considered as Sweden's largest parking lot.
+The parking lot, with 3200 spaces, is considered Sweden's largest parking lot.

-Gekås build the recent years a car museum (now closed and market as convention center), a motel and a business hotel.
-On the road towards Ätran on the outskirt of Ullared is a warehouse with additional parking and dog kindergarten.
-Buses are running between the different locations for transportation of shoppers.
+In recent years, Gekås has built a car museum (now closed and marketed as a convention center), a motel, and a business hotel.
+On the road towards Ätran on the outskirt of Ullared is a warehouse with additional parking and a dog kindergarten.
+Buses are run between the different locations for the transportation of shoppers.

-The former museum showed Göran Karlsson's car collection, where a DeLorean as in the motion picture "Back to the future" was used, was part of the collection.
+The former museum showed Göran Karlsson's car collection, where a DeLorean as in the motion picture "Back to the Future" was used, was part of the collection.